 Most Barn Owls are resident and sedentary, though juveniles disperse as soon as they are independent.

 In the last 30 years or so the Barn Owl population has fallen by something like 50-70%, but the population now seems to have stabilised (except in Ireland).
 The fall was largely a result of habitat loss through changes in farming practices, for example: loss of hedgerows where their prey lives.
-Owing to this recovery, the Barn Owl is on the list of birds of conservation concern.
 However, not only are many Barn Owls killed in collisions with road vehicles, but increasing numbers of birds have been failing to breed in recent years.